llvm/circt/docs/Dialects/Seq/RationaleSeq.md

 #### **Port refinements**

-The main design descision of `seq.hlmem` is the choice of abstracting away the structural details of a port into separate ops of which we currently only provide rudimentary read- and write ops.
+The main design decision of `seq.hlmem` is the choice of abstracting away the structural details of a port into separate ops of which we currently only provide rudimentary read- and write ops.
 Example future ports could be: